ucrcsedept/course-support/learning_modules/containers/podman-setup/Daniel_Mac_Installation_And_Usage_README.md

 <img title="Attaching using Remote Explorer" alt="Attach Using Remote Explorer" src="images/devcontainers/attachUsingRemoteExplorer.png" width = auto height = "325">
 </p>

 >Note: If the Remote Explorer tab isn't showing "Dev Containers", you may be in the "Remotes (Tunnels/SSH)" tab instead.
-Switch over by clicking the drop-down selection at the top to the right of "REMOTE EXPLORER" at the top of the sidebar and select "Dev Containers"
+Switch over by clicking the drop-down menu at the top to the right of "REMOTE EXPLORER" at the top of the sidebar and select "Dev Containers"

 <p align="center">
 <img title="View Dev Containers" alt="Switch to viewing Dev Containers" src="images/devcontainers/viewDevContainers.png" width = "450" height = auto>
 </p>

-5. This connects VSCode to your container, allowing you to work inside of it.
+5. This connects VSCode to your container, allowing you to work inside it.
-6. To verify that the connection was successful, open a terminal and the user will look similar to `root@24aef0be3792:~#`.
+6. To verify that the connection was successful, open a terminal in VSCode.
+The user will look similar to `root@24aef0be3792:~#`.
 The characters after `root@` will be the ID of the container.

 You have now successfully created and entered a container for your course in VSCode!